-107. Recognition of international observers on arrival in Malaŵi shall be granted by the Commission which, for that purpose, shallinternational
+Recognition and identification of international observers

-(a) establish adequate administrative procedures for the proper and timely recognition of the observers;

-(b) devise an identity card for each category of international observers and issue to every recognized observer the card corresponding to his category;

-(c) devise a common and easily identifiable badge for all international observers and issue the badge to every recognized international observer.
+- 107. Recognition of international observers on arrival in Malawi shall be granted by the Commission which, for that purpose, shall- - (a) establish adequate administrative procedures for the proper and timely recognition of the observers; - (b) devise an identity card for each category of international observers and issue to every recognized observer the card corresponding to his category; - (c) devise a common and easily identifiable badge for all international observers and issue the badge to every recognized international observer.

-108. Every international observer recognized under this Act shall, while exercising his functions, use the identity card and the badge issued to him.
+Compulsory use of identity cards and the common badge 108.
+Every international observer recognized under this Act shall, while exercising his functions, use the identity card and the badge issued to him.